n0vah917/dsc-capstone/README.md

 ├── presentation.pdf                                                    #pdf of presentation
-├── jupyter notebook.pdf                                                #pdf of jupyter notebook ├── yelpcomgen.csv                                                      #data file used for analysis └── Determining Attributes of Good Restaurants Using Review Text.ipynb  #jupyter notebook containing all relevant summaries/analyses
+├── jupyter notebook.pdf                                                #pdf of jupyter notebook ├── yelpcomgen.csv                                                      #data file used for analysis ├── images                                                              #folder containing images used for README └── Determining Attributes of Good Restaurants Using Review Text.ipynb  #jupyter notebook containing all relevant summaries/analyses
 ```